-Walled Lake Consolidated Schools (WLCS) provides this information as a source for families to consider when looking for resources.
-WLCS does not endorse nor receive benefits from any of the agencies listed.
-WLCS encourages families to thoroughly research potential agencies and programs.
+The WLCS Counseling Department acknowledges families who are seeking assistance in various areas.
+WLCS provides this information as a source for families to consider when looking for resources.
+WLCS does not endorse nor receive benefits from any of the resources listed.
+WLCS encourages families to thoroughly research potential providers and programs.

 Interesting Articles to Read

 Click on the links below to read interesting (short) articles that are of relevance for all teens and their parents.

 Five Steps to Good Decision Making